tdj28/blog/content/en/blog/post/math_science/datasci/bayesian-look-rapid-tests/index.md

 ### Conditional Probability

+Suppose we wish to find out the probability that someone is actually infected when they have tested negative.

-Given that conditional probability is defined as:
+Conditional probability is defined as:

 <div class="td-content">